kajal-nigade/freshersbatch-oct16/Assignments/README.txt

-Helloo i am akjal here
-hii kajal here
-how are you i ma fine
+Helloo i am akjal here not here hii kajal here how are you i ma fine